Ohio State Buckeyes football: Honored numbers

 Although these numbers are cited as "retired" on Ohio State website, they are considered enshrined rather than retired, and are available to be worn.
 All previously retired jersey numbers remain retired.

 Block O Jersey

 In 2020, the NCAA approved the use of the No. 0.
 In order to further pay tribute to Bill Willis, Coach Day decided to start a new tradition and choose the player who will wear the number each season.

-Note: Due to number restrictions, Thayer Munford could not wear number 0.
-Instead, he wore his regular number and honored the award with a patch.

 Honored coaches

 Two head coaches have also been honored by the Buckeyes, with banners at Ohio Stadium: